Boutoukoat/Leapfrog-on-3d-physics/README.md

 # Improvements

  The aim is not to build an exact physics engine.
 This task is impossible within a few hundreds lines of code.
- The aim is to make a realistic animation without side effects
+ The aim is to make a realistic animation without visible side effects

 # Usual algorithm (from wikipedia)